reichlab/docs.zoltardata/docs/Scoring.md

 - **Log score (single bin)**: Natural log of probability assigned to the true bin.
 Higher is " "better."
 More detail is [here](https://github.com/reichlab/flusight/wiki/Scoring#2-log-score-single-bin).
 - **Log score (multi bin)**: This is calculated by finding the natural log of probability " "assigned to the true and a few neighbouring bins.
 Higher is better.
 See [this page](https://github.com/reichlab/flusight/wiki/Scoring#3-log-score-multi-bin) for how it works.
 - **Probability Integral Transform (PIT)**: The probability integral transform (PIT) is a metric commonly " "used to evaluate the calibration of probabilistic forecasts.
+- **Interval**: This score is a proper score used to assess calibration and sharpness of quantile forecasts.
+Lower is better.
+The supported intervals alpha values are: 0.02, 0.05, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, and 1.0.

-In addition an aggregate score values are calculated (see below).
+In addition, aggregate score values are calculated (see below).

 ## Viewing scores